wrapperband/FeathercoinWalletGuide/README.md

 ### Feathercoin (FTC) Core Wallet : Main Features

-Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
+* Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
-View and filter the Transactions
+* View and filter the Transactions.
-Connect to a the network and update the Blockchain information.
+* Connect to a the network and update the Blockchain information.
-Sign and Verify a message  given to prove ownership. your message has appeared at an address.
+* Sign and Verify a message  given to prove ownership.

 ### Feathercoin (FTC) Core Wallet : Additional Features List